stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 signing.

-However, as multi-signer is strongly dependent on DNSKEY notifications (which can only be generated by the signing software) this does not alleviate the need for modifications also to signing software to support NOTIFY(DNSKEY).
+However, as multi-signer is strongly dependent on DNSKEY notifications (which, in case of an automatic ZSK rollover, can only be generated by the signing software), this does not alleviate the need for modifications also to signing software to support NOTIFY(DNSKEY).

 # Timing Considerations